awsdocs/amazon-rds-user-guide/doc_source/Oracle.Options.OEMAgent.md

 Following are general prerequisites for using Management Agent:
 + You need an Oracle Management Service \(OMS\) that is configured to connect to your Amazon RDS DB instance\.
 + In most cases, you must configure your VPC to allow connections from OMS to your DB instance\.
-If you aren't familiar with Amazon Virtual Private Cloud \(Amazon VPC\), we recommend that you complete the steps in [Tutorial: Create an Amazon VPC for use with a DB instance](CHAP_Tutorials.WebServerDB.CreateVPC.md) before continuing\.
+If you aren't familiar with Amazon Virtual Private Cloud \(Amazon VPC\), we recommend that you complete the steps in [Tutorial: Create an Amazon VPC for use with a DB instance \(IPv4 only\)](CHAP_Tutorials.WebServerDB.CreateVPC.md) before continuing\.
 + Management Agent version 13\.5\.0\.0\.v1 requires OMS version 13\.5\.0\.0 or later\.
 + Management Agent version 13\.4\.0\.9\.v1 requires OMS version 13\.4\.0\.9 or later and patch 32198287\.
 + Ensure that you have sufficient storage space for your OEM release: